 Additionally, obesity can increase the risk of serious complications during pregnancy.

 Obesity can cause deteriorating bone density and muscle mass.
 This is referred to as osteosarcopenic obesity.
 Osteosarcopenic obesity can lead to a higher risk of fractures, physical disability, insulin resistance, and poorer overall health outcomes.

 Extra weight can also put too much pressure on the joints, leading to pain and stiffness.

-Obesity has been linked with an increased risk of many different types of cancers, including endometrial, liver, kidney, cervical, colon, esophageal, and pancreatic cancer, among others.
+Obesity has been linked to an increased risk of many different types of cancers, including:

 As your body mass index (BMI) increases, so does your risk of developing cancer.